atlasinthevoid/uplink-cs/Readme.md

 ## building

-clang++ is required to build c++ native libraries and dotnet6 is required to build the c# code.
+dotnet6 is used to build the application 🚀

 ## licenses